The 16 Types of Business Meetings (and Why They Matter)

 Is it possible to run meetings that crush morale and kill productivity?
 Yes, of course it is.
 That doesn’t mean, however, that meetings are simply a useless addiction we can’t kick.

 It means that some people are running the wrong kind of meetings, and others are running the right meetings in the wrong way.
 Not everyone does everything well.
 Have you ever eaten a sandwich from a vending machine?
-If so, you know that people are capable of producing all kinds of crap that does not reflect well–neither on them nor on the larger body of work their offering represents.
+If so, you know that people are capable of producing all kinds of crap that does not reflect well on them or on the larger body of work their offering represents.

 In the working world, meetings are where the action is.
 Run the right meeting well, and you can engage people in meaningful work and drive productivity.